Find out the cost of rent, utilities, food, and transport in France to understand how much it costs to live there.

 The amount of rent you'll pay in France varies depending on the type of accommodation.
 Your average rent cost in France will be lower if you choose to rent a private room over an apartment.

-Here's the average rent in France across some of the best cities:
+Here's the average rent in France across some of the best cities in France:

 It's worth noting that you can find cheaper or more expensive rentals, depending on your specific needs and location.
 So it's a good idea to research and compare prices before signing a rental contract.